erikji/tiwaki-web-app/README.md

 # tiwaki-web-app

-Note that unlike React version, frontend and backend are two separate servers.
+Note that unlike React version, frontend and backend are two separate servers which must be run at the same time.

 Create/modify the file `server/config/.env` and specify the following variables:
-* `PORT` which changes the port the server is run on (and which port the client tries to connect to).
+* (optional) `PORT` which changes the port the server is run on (and which port the client tries to connect to).
 It defaults to `6385`.
-* `EXECUTION_PROVIDER` which changes the execution provider of the ONNX model.
+* (optional) `EXECUTION_PROVIDER` which changes the execution provider of the ONNX model.
 If none are specified, `cpu` is used as a fallback.
 See [ONNX Runtime API reference](https://onnxruntime.ai/docs/api/js/interfaces/InferenceSession.ExecutionProviderOption.html) for information on the possible execution providers.
 * `CAMERA_URL` which specifies the url of the RTSP stream to draw from.

 ## Building client